allden/React-Blog-Frontend-Unbuilt/README.md

+All of the JS code can be found in the "src" folder.

 Frontend Technologies: HTML, CSS, React, JS

 Backend Technologies: MongoDB, Node.js ( The frontend and backend are separate, view the following for backend: https://github.com/allden/reimagined-octo-fiesta )